Celerium/Celerium.Auvik/docs/site/billing/Get-AuvikBilling.md

 ```

 Gets a summary of a client's (and client's children if a multi-client)
-usage for the given time range.
+usage for the given time range

 ### EXAMPLE 2
 ```powershell